 One of the common and basic questions among students or someone who wants to learn code is “How can I learn to code fast and make a career as a programmer?”.
-Whether you are a student, fresher or experienced person trying to switch your job in programming you will definitely try to find tips and tricks to learn programming quickly and effectively.
-The job of programmers is one of the high-paid jobs in the market and one of the coolest jobs people find to do.
+Whether you are a student, fresher or experienced person trying to switch your job in programming you will definitely try to find tips and tricks to learn to program quickly and effectively.
+The job of a programmer is one of the high-paid jobs in the market and one of the coolest jobs people find to do.
 Learning to code and mastering it can take years for a beginner.
-Most people give up before they truly get started.
-In the beginning, we get very excited about the concept of learning to code, but later in most of cases students or beginners give up quickly because they find it difficult to continue, they get stuck and they face difficulty in finding the solution for a code.
-Learning to program isn’t an overnight journey but it’s also not as difficult as people think about it, all it just requires is dedication, passion, interest, and definitely patience.
+This isn’t an overnight journey but it’s also not as difficult as people think about it, all it just requires is dedication, passion, interest, and definitely patience.
 There are so many online and offline resources available to learn to code easily, quickly, and effectively.
 We will discuss some tips to learn programming effectively and faster.

-A common mistake that a student or beginner commit while learning programming is skipping the fundamentals or chapter 1 and directly jumping to the next chapter right away.
+A common mistake that a student or beginner commits while learning programming is skipping the fundamentals or chapter 1 and directly jumping to the next chapter right away.
 To understand the advanced concepts of programming you need to be very clear about the fundamentals of programming.
 If you will be doing the same mistake then at some point, you will end up with lots of confusion and you will have to come back to your basics again.
-These fundamentals are Data Structures, variables, control structures, syntax, tools, or text editors.
+These fundamentals are data structures, variables, control structures, syntax, tools, and text editors.
 When you start doing programming pick one programming language, stick with it, and clear all the basics of programming first before going to the next level.
-Your overall time to learn coding will be definitely saved if you will follow this path.
+Your overall time to learn to code will be definitely saved if you will follow this path.

 There are plenty of online resources available paid or unpaid.
 You can take help from these online resources and start your programming journey.
-You can subscribe to youtube channels or try coding boot camps to learn programming quickly and effectively.
-GeeksforGeeks, Udemy, Coursera and plenty of resources available for guidance and to learn programming.
-Also make a habit of reading programming related blogs, and taking help from Stackoverflow, Reddit’s “learn programming” subreddit like site or online community.
+You can subscribe to youtube channels or try coding boot camps to learn to program quickly and effectively.
+GeeksforGeeks has plenty of resources available for guidance and learning to program.
+Also, make a habit of reading programming-related blogs or online communities.

-In the end, the last tip is not to quit when you start your journey in programming.
+In the end, we would like to tell you that it’s not that tough to start your coding journey and you can take your right foot forward anytime.
 You might be thinking in the middle that you are not smart enough to code but keep in mind that in order to think like a coder it takes some time and patience but to learn it quickly, you just need to follow the right path and be consistent.
-Follow everything step-by-step, make your fundamentals clear first, keep practicing it and once you are done with basics take the challenges and participate in competitive programming on different sites to get better at it, to build your logical ability, and to think like a coder.
+Follow everything step-by-step, make your fundamentals clear first, keep practicing it and once you are done with the basics take the challenges and participate in competitive programming on different sites to get better at it, build your logical ability, and think like a coder.
 You will find yourself later how good a coder you have become by practicing it each and every single day.

 Good Luck and Happy Coding!!!